 The esophagus is a tube that functions as a conduit for food once it is chewed and swallowed.
 Esophageal cancer is a malignant tumor of the esophagus.
 There are two main types of esophageal cancer: squamous cell carcinoma and adenocarcinoma.
 Barrett's esophagus is a precursor condition to esophageal carcinoma — specifically, adenocarcinoma.

 The specialists in the Center for Advanced Digestive Care (CADC) of NewYork-Presbyterian/Weill Cornell Medical Center are experienced in diagnosing and treating esophageal cancer.
 Our interdisciplinary team includes gastrointestinal specialists in endoscopy, radiology, surgery, and oncology who work together to provide each patient with coordinated, advanced, and individualized care.
-The team includes experts with specialized training in advanced interventional endoscopy, which can be used to diagnose, stage, and treat esophageal cancer.
+The team includes experts with specialized training in advanced interventional endoscopy, which can be used to diagnose, stage, and treat esophageal cancer, as well as upper GI and thoracic surgical specialists, all of whom work together in esophageal case conferences to discuss the best treatment option for each patient.

 Our team is also conducting clinical research assessing novel therapies to raise the survival rate for esophageal cancer and improve patients' prognosis.
 Patients may have opportunities to participate in clinical trials of promising new approaches.